rahulvyas11/Simple-List-App/README.md

 # Simple-List-App
-# Fetch Android Take-Home Project

 ## Overview
-This project my submission for Fetch take-home assignment.
+This project my submission for take-home assignment.
 The application fetches a list of items from a remote server, groups them by list IDs, and displays them in a RecyclerView.
 Users can expand and collapse groups to view the items within.

 ## How to Run:
 ### Clone Repository